- Home

 Create a Website Account - Manage notification subscriptions, save form progress and more.

-The lake was named for Anne Case Drummond, a local trailblazer in business, a civic leader and a volunteer who mentored and inspired generations of women.
-Her likeness is memorialized in bronze, sitting on a park bench overlooking the Drummond Garden and the lake.
-A private gift made in 2021 improves accessibility in this area, with new sidewalks and additional landscaping.
+Anne Case Drummond, a local trailblazer in business, a civic leader and a volunteer who mentored and inspired generations of women is memorialized in bronze, sitting on a park bench overlooking the Drummond Garden and the lake.
+In 2017, an MDC TRIM grant allowed for a native pollinator garden on the northern edge of the lake hosts a wide variety of native plant species to support birds and pollinating insects.
+In 2021, accessible pathways and plantings around the statue were made possible from a citizen gift.

 A 7/10-mile loop trail encircles Lake Drummond, with hidden gardens, lake views and opportunities of discovery along the way.
 In 2014, Springfield Public Works partnered with the Park Board to stabilize and beautify the spillway.
 In 2017, a native pollinator garden on the northern edge of the lake was made possible through the Missouri Department of Conservation Community Conservation Program.
 Lake Drummond hosts a wide variety of native plant species to support birds and pollinating insects.
 Please do not feed the geese.